Clarifai/old-docs/pcombine_or_negate.md

 Add together multiple search parameters to expand your search.
 You can even combine negated search terms for more advanced tasks.

 ![image](/images/combine_search_criteria.jpg)

+{% hint style="info" %}
+Combining  search criteria always uses the "AND" operation.
+"OR" is not an option.
+{% endhint %}